PNG NRL Franchise Working on Foundation

 “We can’t copy what Penrith does in western Sydney and paste it here in Port Moresby.
 There’s a lot that we can copy, and we are not ashamed to say we will be taking the best of everything we can,” the PNG franchise CEO emphasized.

-“They are a club (Panthers) that has similar philosophy and development, with lots of synergy.
-They’ve got regional academies like NSW, the western part of Sydney, and out of the district.
+“They are a club (Panthers) that has a similar philosophy and development, with lots of synergy.
+They’ve got regional academies like NSW, the western part of Sydney, and outside the district.
 There's a lot that's going on in Penrith.

-“However, there are a couple of NRL clubs that we have relationships with and we will continue to slowly and quietly work a way to strengthen those relationships.
+“However, there are a couple of NRL clubs that we have relationships with, and we will continue to slowly and quietly work a way to strengthen those relationships.
 If we see something that we think we can adapt here in Port Moresby, then we will work hard to make that happen.
-We are looking at being the best.
+We aim to become the best.

 “If another sport has a model that we think will work here, we will go and ask for help.
-The key thing right at the moment that we are focusing on is our facilities - we have to get our high-performance center right.
+The key thing at the moment is that we are focusing on our facilities - we have to get our high-performance center in order.

-PNG NRL franchise CEO Andrew Hill and his board, in partnership with PNGRFL and a few experts from NRL, are busy working on establishing the foundation, designing the necessary structures, and preparing the new team to enter the NRL competition in 2028.
+PNG NRL franchise CEO Andrew Hill and his board, in partnership with PNGRFL and a couple of experts from the NRL, are busy setting up the foundation, designing the necessary structures, and preparing the new team to enter the NRL competition in 2028.

 Comments